ngrt-sh/tempo-autoshutdown/README.md

 # Explanations and context of my script creation

 I created this bash script because I run a server in my homelab and also I live in France.
-In France, the main provider of electricity is EDF (Electricité De France) and we can have a contract called "Tempo".
+In France, the main provider of electricity is **EDF** (**E**lectricité **D**e **F**rance) and we can have a contract called "Tempo".
 This contract provide us days called "Journée Bleue" (blue day), "Journée Blanche" (white day) and "Journée rouge" (red day).
-The red day is the worst day because the electricity price costs the most during peak hours (6 AM to 10 PM).
-So this is why I wanna make my own script to schedule automaticaly the power on and power off of my server.
+The red day is the worst day because the electricity price costs the most during peak hours (6h to 22h -- 6 AM to 10 PM).
+So this is why I wanna make my own script to schedule automaticaly the power off of my server and power on via RTC Clock feature in my BIOS/UEFI utility.

 # How it work?